 This model is a great way to summarize yourself, based on what you have done over the last few years.
 Make sure your definitions are more forward-looking with an aspiration for what you want to be, not stuck in what you have been.
 Once you get that done, you can then begin to piece it all together and see what your own 7-second pitch might start to look like.
 Keep tightening that pitch until it flows.

-Nailing your 7-second personal brand pitch
+Nailing your 7-second personal brand statement

 In my 20 years of CPG marketing, I became the turnaround guy, so “As a brand leader, I can find growth where others couldn’t” became my little hook I began to use.
 What is yours?